 10. U.S.S.
 Lexington

 This warship had sailed the waters during the Second World War.
 Since being decommissioned, it serves as a museum that tells the story of the Lexington and the war itself.
 However, the only other thing that rivals the count of war stories is the number of ghostly encounters and paranormal activities that take place.
-In fact, the museum receives well over a hundred reports of paranormal activity every year.
-These include the encounter of shadowy figures, people feeling like they’re being touched by a spirit, and footsteps coming from nearby with no one approaching.
+The museum receives well over a hundred reports of paranormal activity every year.
+These include the meeting of shadowy figures, people feeling like a spirit is touching them, and footsteps coming from nearby with no one approaching.
 Don’t be surprised if you come across a sailor talking about the ship’s turbines before disappearing into thin air.

 9. Driskill Hotel

 This 130-year-old hotel sits smack dab in the middle of Texas’ capital city of Austin.
 The hotel’s architecture is awe-inspiring, to say the least.
 But the paranormal activity is just as expected when you walk into a large luxury hotel.
 Some of the ghosts that are seen in the halls include a cattleman named Jesse Driskill (the namesake of the hotel).
 Other spirits that have seemed to overstay their welcome include two young girls.
 One of them was supposed to get married, only to be stood up later on.
 Could the ghost of a jilted lover be one of the ones you come across staying at this hotel?
 If you got the cash, you can probably snag a room here and see for yourself.